A Foodcentric Life

 Sally Cameron

-These little cabbages of the vegetable world, Brussels sprouts, are best from fall through early spring.
-Roasting them is easy and brings out their natural nutty sweetness.
-Lining the baking sheet with parchment makes clean up easy and prevents over browning.
-It’s available everywhere these days on the aisle where you find foil and storage supplies.
+Roasting brussels sprouts is easy and brings out their natural nutty sweetness.
+Lining the baking sheet with parchment or foil makes clean up easy and prevents over browning.
+See notes at the recipe end for Balsamic glaze.

 5 from 1 vote